hackforla/HomeUniteUs/.github/ISSUE_TEMPLATE/product-user-story-template.md

 ---

-## 🛑 Constraints / Risks
+## 🛑 Constraints / Risks / Workflow Dependency
-- Legal or compliance considerations?
+*(Compliance / Regulatory information will be captured in the Feature List, this should be specific to the feature, where applicable)
 - Known data dependencies?
 - Technical limitations?

 > Example: We must collect data in a way that meets GDPR and local data privacy laws.

----

-## ✅ Success Metrics
-How will we know this user story was successful?

-- [ ] % of Hosts who complete the Profile
-- [ ] % who resume after saving progress
-- [ ] Support tickets related to onboarding drop by X%

----

-## 🗓️ Target Sprint / Milestone
-> Example: Sprint 12 / Q3 Host Experience Initiative

 ---